 - Be very careful in selecting the exam prep material.
 You need to be especially selective with the free sample questions available on the net.
 Select sample questions from very reliable sources only.
 Don't go and start attempting questions provided by any pm-tiger or cert-monkey website (I hope these are not real website names).
 A few bad questions or wrong answers from these low-grade sources may seriously damage the thought-process needed for the PMP exam and might prove fatal as far as the success in the exam is concerned.

 - Join couple good PMP exam prep forums (online) and keep in touch with the happenings.
 This is an essential part of your preparation, but don't get carried away.
 Spending a few minutes in a day, reviewing and answering the posts is usually sufficient.

 - Study everyday even if it's just for 30 minutes.
 Avoid long breaks during your preparation.
 From my experience, it's very hard to re-build momentum once you lose it.
 You waste precious time getting back into the groove.

-- (Added on May 31, 2009) Print-out the ITTO pages from each Knowledge Area of the PMBOK Guide and staple them together into a separate set.
+- Print-out the ITTO pages from each Knowledge Area of the PMBOK Guide and staple them together into a separate set.
 Review this set whenever you study for the exam.
 I found this extremely helpful because it saved me time in flipping back and forth from chapter to chapter on the PMBOK Guide.
 Having all the ITTOs together also helped me tie them together in my head.
 I took notes on them, carried them with me all the time, and reviewed them as often as possible, specially in the last few days before the exam.
 It worked really well for me.